uport-project/veramo-website/docs/guides/cli.md

 ### Methods

-To see all the commands run
+To see all the commands run:

 ```
 veramo --help